AI coaching apps

 This resulted in wave of gimmicky coaching apps that provided little or value beyond some initial novelty value.
 As you can imagine, many of these apps failed to stand the test of time.
 They were unable to retain users and generate sufficient revenue to stay afloat.
 So what kind of coaching apps remain?

-It’s now possible to have specialist coaches in virtually every niche.
-An AI business coach is a prime example, but there are AI coaching apps in the life coaching space, health and fitness, relationships and more.
-Simply Google the kind of AI coaching app you’re looking for.
+It’s now possible to have specialist AI coaching apps in almost every niche.
+An AI business coach is one example, but there are AI coaching apps for life coaching, health and fitness, relationships, leadership, mindset and more.
+Search for the type of AI coaching app you want, and you’ll find a growing number of options.

 In summary